 Lamb is a celebrated meat throughout the Mediterranean.
 Today, we’re doing lamb the Moroccan way!
 Braising and slow-cooker instructions are included.

-This Moroccan lamb stew is one of those comforting, stress-free meals that are meant to be enjoyed with close friends and family–with oodles of fresh pita bread for swooping that delicious sauce, of course!
+This Moroccan lamb stew recipe is one of those comforting, stress-free meals that are meant to be enjoyed with close friends and family–with oodles of fresh pita bread for swooping that delicious sauce, of course!

 Lamb’s unique flavor pairs nicely with intense Moroccan spices and accompaniments like ras el henout, cinnamon, and allspice.
 Carrots and dried apricots add a balanced sweetness.
 And to complete this one-pot wonder, I threw in potatoes and chickpeas.